harshdhakad11-ctrl/CODTECH-Task3-Daily_Quiz_Master/README.md

 # 🎯 Project Scope

-The Quiz Master App is designed to provide users with an interactive learning experience through quizzes across various categories.
+The Daily Quiz Master App is designed to provide users with an interactive learning experience through quizzes across various categories.
 It demonstrates the integration of Firebase services with Android development while implementing secure authentication, cloud-based data storage, leaderboard management, and a professional user interface.

 ---